We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 If you go down the agency route, make sure that your developers to give you access to a content management system (CMS) that lets you edit your site easily and manage your store’s inventory yourself.

-This means that after your store has been built, you won’t have to pay a developer on an ongoing basis to update its content or add or remove products.
+Having access to a CMS means that you won’t have to pay a developer on an ongoing basis to update its content or add or remove products.

 (You may still need to pay them to maintain your store in other ways, however — for example to update plugins and themes, field general support queries etc.).